-It’s also possible to whitelist websites that you don’t want going over the VPN connection, such as your online bank or another service.
+It’s also possible to whitelist websites that you don’t want using the VPN connection, such as your online bank or another service.
 App Protection is an interesting and useful idea: you can set up a list of apps which, when you launch them, automatically start the VPN and connect to a specified server.
-This means you can’t forget to run the VPN when you use a torrenting app, for example.
+This means you can’t forget to run the VPN when you use a torrent app, for example.

 Another section is titled Connection Features.
 They include an ad blocker, a malicious website blocker, forced HTTPS for all sites and data compression.

-Testing the speed of a VPN service is very difficult.
-Performance varies between servers and also varies by day and hour.
+Testing the speed of a VPN service isn't easy.
+Performance varies between servers and also by day and hour.

 CyberGhost offers a 45-day money back guarantee, which is one of the longest periods among its rivals.
-If you go for just one month, it’s a steep £11.99 / $12.99 but this drops sharply for longer subscriptions.
-The best deal is the three-year option which, at the time of review, was just £2.20 / $2.50 per month.
+If you pick the one month subscription, it’s a steep £11.99 / $12.99 but this drops sharply for longer subscriptions.

-That’s a one-off payment of £79 / $89.99 every three years.
+You don't pay per month.
+It's a one-off payment of £75.60 / $99.99 every three years.
 Aside from PayPal and Credit Card, which aren’t anonymous, your only option is to use BitPay.

 - 1-month account